MSc Marine Biology

-From winter term 2020/2021 onwards, the revised M.Sc.
+The revised M.Sc.
 Marine Biology programme offers two study profiles: Marine Biology and International Studies in Aquatic Tropical Ecology (ISATEC).
 Marine Biology is strongly research-oriented.
 The graduates are trained to develop hypotheses-driven research concepts and to design appropriate experimental approaches in order to answer profound questions related to the large field of marine ecosystem and organism functioning and of potential impacts of local, regional and global environmental change.
 ISATEC has a more applied focus, addressing the sustainable use and conservation of tropical coastal ecosystems such as coral reefs and mangroves.

 Teaching of the M.Sc. programme Marine Biology at the University of Bremen follows a unique concept.
 The University has very close ties and intense co-operations with several world-class marine research institutions located in the Federal State of Bremen.
 Most heads of departments and many principal investigators at the Alfred Wegener Institute for Polar and Marine Research (AWI), at the Leibniz Centre for Tropical Marine Research (ZMT), and at the Max Planck Institute for Marine Microbiology (MPI) are at the same time ordinary professors at the University of Bremen and contribute to teaching the M.Sc. programme Marine Biology.
 Recently, the Thuenen Institute of Sea Fisheries and the Thuenen Institute of Fisheries Ecology were established in Bremerhaven.

 Many courses are actually taught in the laboratories and facilities of the institutes benefiting from cutting-edge research infrastructure and first-hand contact to leading experts.
 This unique context sets the scene for direct links from current state of research to academic training.